 Have you reviewed your existing contracts and determined whether new contracts need to be issued?

-Have you considered the impact this will have on assignment rates and the subsequent effect on your existing margins?
+Have you considered the impact on assignment rates and the subsequent effect on your existing margins?

-Have you spoken to Public sector bodies to see if they will bear any of the costs associated with the changes?
+Have you spoken to your clients to see if they will bear any of the costs associated with the changes?